ajhous44/cody/README.md

 1. Set the environment variable `OPENAI_API_KEY` in a `.env` file with your OpenAI API key.
 2. Modify the `ignore_list` in the `if __name__ == "__main__":` section of the script to specify directories and files you wish to exclude from monitoring.
-3. Run the script using Python: python cody.py
+3. Run the script using Python: python codyv4.py or codyv5.py

    4. Once the script is running, type 'Q' and press enter to switch to question mode.
 Cody is ready to answer your queries!